gbirke/doit-filemappers/README.md

 If a single asterisk is not sufficient for your replacement needs, use `RegexMapper` instead.

 **Warning:** Some patterns will create the same target name for different source names which may lead to overwriting the target.
+If you want to append instead, use `@open_files_with_merge`.

 ### RegexMapper